MariuszBobak/hello-world/README.md

 Hi

 My name is Mariusz.
-I'm a student and, I like maths and c++.
+I'm a student, I like maths and c++.